History of Slovenia: Free elections

 On 30 December 1989 Slovenia officially opened the spring 1990 elections to opposition parties thus inaugurating multi-party democracy.
 The Democratic Opposition of Slovenia (DEMOS) coalition of democratic political parties was created by an agreement between the Slovenian Democratic Union, the Social Democrat Alliance of Slovenia, the Slovene Christian Democrats, the Farmers' Alliance and the Greens of Slovenia.
 The leader of the coalition was the well-known dissident Jože Pučnik.

+On 7 March 1990, the Slovenian Assembly changed the official name of the state to the "Republic of Slovenia".

 On 8 April 1990, the first free multiparty parliamentary elections, and the first round of the presidential elections, were held.
 DEMOS defeated the former Communist party in the parliamentary elections, by gathering 54% of the votes.
 A coalition government led by the Christian Democrat Lojze Peterle was formed, and began economic and political reforms that established a market economy and a liberal democratic political system.
 At the same time, the government pursued the independence of Slovenia from Yugoslavia.

 Milan Kučan was elected president in the second round of the presidential elections on 22 April 1990, defeating the DEMOS candidate Jože Pučnik.
+On 23 December 1990, more than 88% of the electorate voted for a sovereign and independent Slovenia.
+On 25 June 1991, Slovenia became independent.